peckham-daz/24-adv-creative-coding/Session_1/session01_labs.md

 ### Exercise 2b.

-Using the accessibility guidelines from class, try to adapt your design from Exercise 1a accordinly.
+Using the accessibility guidelines from class, try to adapt your design from Exercise 1a accordingly.

-UK Government guidelines
+UK Government guidelines:

 UK Dyslexia Association guidelines: